vedph/cadmus-shell/README.md

 ## History

+- 2022-08-08:
-- 2022-08-08: added preview service to `cadmus-api` and increased its version number.
+  - added preview service to `cadmus-api` and increased its version number.
+  - added preview keys to app state in `cadmus-state` and increased its version number.
 - 2022-08-07: updated Angular.
 - 2022-08-05: thesauri names for proper names/chronotopes.